 The minimum is 4; the maximum is 10.

 Yes, you will receive a daily file.
-However, at month end, the daily file will be combined with the month end file on one file.
-This file may not be separated.
-This means that the last day of the month is not by itself.
-You can filter out that day from the month end report.
+At month end, however, the daily file will be combined with the month end file in one file.

 - Consolidated Payables file

 - Check Outsourcing file

 - Manually enter the issuance data through the Payables section on KeyNavigator

 Yes, the ARP reconciliation report date and DDA statement date must match.
 If implementing an ARP service mid-month, your DDA statement will be cut twice.
 The first cut will be prior to the implementation and the second cut will be at month end.
 You cannot backdate a statement cut date.

 Due to compliance requirements, statements are only available as PDFs.
 While not offered or supported by Key, there are commercially available software programs that convert a PDF file to Excel.

 Effective with your start date, items will be available for you to view during the testing phase.
 Contact your Payments Advisor for your service start date, which may occur prior to transmission testing being completed.